Create an Airwallex account today

 How to avoid foreign transaction fees

 Foreign transaction fees may seem inevitable, but there are ways to minimise or even eliminate them.
-With an Airwallex Business Account, your business can hold, receive, and pay in different currencies, avoiding unnecessary transaction fees.
+You can use a multi-currency account, such as the Airwallex Business Account, to hold, receive, and pay in different currencies, as well as use multi-currency cards and convert cash before you travel abroad.

 Foreign transaction fee-free cards